Maystra/fastapi-nextjs-template/README.md

 If you want CI/CD for both dev and prod stands you should place 2 folders in /root folder with names {REPOSITORY_NAME} and {REPOSITORY_NAME}_dev so CI/CD finds it automatically.
 You can also change folders manually in workflows configuration.

-### What's missing
+## What's missing
--Backend unit/integration tests
+- Backend unit/integration tests
--Frontend e2e tests
+- Frontend e2e tests